Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 Upgrading the cluster is as simple as updating the version tag reference of this collection.

 You can skip to the latest patch version, but shouldn't skip minor versions as they are tied to kubespray updates.
-After updating the cloud collection version in your requirements.yaml, you have to run `ansible-galaxy install -r requirements.yaml` and `pip install -r ~/.ansible/collections/ansible_collections/pve/cloud/meta/ee-requirements.txt` again.
+After updating the cloud collection version in your requirements.yaml, you have to run `ansible-galaxy install -r requirements.yaml` and `pip install -r ~/.ansible/collections/ansible_collections/pxc/cloud/meta/ee-requirements.txt` again.

-Then run the upgrade playbook `ansible-playbook -i YOUR-KUBESPRAY-INV.yaml pve.cloud.upgrade_kubespray`.
+Then run the upgrade playbook `ansible-playbook -i YOUR-KUBESPRAY-INV.yaml pxc.cloud.upgrade_kubespray`.

 Right now kubespray is tightly coupled with the entire collection, meaning you have to update the collection a minor version, then update all your clusters, then the collection again and so forth.
 In the future this will be split to make it more versatile.
 There is a version lock for the collection that will prevent you from doing updates, if you do this in any other order.